The Last Hunt: Original novel

 The New York Times said "except for A.B.
-Guthrie's "The Big Sky" and "The Way West" I can think of no novel about the Old West published within the last fifteen years as good as "The Last Hunt", by Milton Lott.
+Guthrie's The Big Sky and The Way West I can think of no novel about the Old West published within the last fifteen years as good as The Last Hunt, by Milton Lott.
 This is the real thing, a gritty, tough, exciting story reeking with the pungent smells of dead buffalo and of dirty men."
-W.R.
-Burnett called it an "undeniably able and interesting book."
+W. R. Burnett called it an "undeniably able and interesting book."

 Development

 MGM bought the film rights and announced it as a vehicle for Stewart Granger in February 1955.
 "It's real Americana", said the star.
 Richard Brooks was assigned the job of adapting and directing.
 The film was the first of only three westerns directed by Brooks, and was his first film following the critically acclaimed Blackboard Jungle (1955).

-In March Robert Taylor was announced as co-star.
-Russ Tamblyn was then given the lead support part as a half Indian.
+In March, Robert Taylor was announced as a co-star.
+Russ Tamblyn was then given the lead support part as Jimmy O'Brien, a half Indian.
 Lloyd Nolan was also cast – his first film role in over a year and a half, during which time he had played The Caine Mutiny Court Martial on stage.
-Anne Bancroft was cast as the Indian girl.
+Anne Bancroft was originally cast as the Indian girl.

 Production

 Eighty percent of the movie was shot on location over a seven-week period.
 This took place at the Badlands National Park and Custer State Park in South Dakota during the then-annual "thinning" of the buffalo herd.

 Actual footage of buffalo being shot and killed (by government marksmen) was used for the film.
 Harvey Lancaster of Custer was the main marksman for the filming.

 The story takes place during the winter but was actually filmed during the scorching summer months in Custer State Park.
 When temperatures reached triple digits, Stewart Granger, whose costume consisted of full winter clothing, passed out from heat exhaustion and the crew had to cut away his clothes to revive him.

 Granger and director Brooks were reportedly not fond of one another, especially after Brooks married Granger's ex-wife, Jean Simmons.
 After three weeks of filming, Anne Bancroft was injured during filming after falling from a horse.
 She was replaced by Debra Paget.

-During filming Dore Schary announced Taylor and Granger would be reteamed in another western, The Return of Johnny Burro with Granger playing a villain and Taylor a hero.
+During filming, Dore Schary announced Taylor and Granger would be reteamed in another western, The Return of Johnny Burro with Granger playing a villain and Taylor a hero.
 However the film was not made.